magnate3/raspberry-pi-os-qemu/docs/qemu.md

 }
 ```

-To use:
+To use: every time when you log in to the server and wants to develop the kernel

 ```
-# switch to dir where qemu tree is under qemu/
+# switch to dir where the qemu source directory is qemu/
 $ source env-qemu.sh

 # switch to dir where kernel8.img resides